 For most people, seeing a therapist is a very significant investment of their time, money, courage and hope, and information of this kind can often help them to decide where to make that initial investment.
 Indeed, my clients often tell me that my qualifications or specific experience or training was the main reason they sought me out in the first place.
 However, I have noticed a curious thing about how people get going with therapy, and I’ll put my observation this way: the relevance of my ‘credentials’ to their situation might be why a person chooses to meet me a first time, but it seems to have little direct bearing on whether they decide to see me a second time.

 Although my professional knowledge, techniques and skills matter, we are first and foremost social animals.
 The quality of our connections with the people we meet matters, and after all, the burning question is usually “Can this therapist help me?” and not “Can this therapy help me?”.
-Almost two decades spent regularly introducing myself to people from all walks of life has taught me that people’s decision to invest in a second booking with me has less to do with my credentials and much more to do with how they encounter and experience me as their potential therapist going forward.
+Over two decades spent regularly introducing myself to people from all walks of life has taught me that people’s decision to invest in a second booking with me has less to do with my credentials and much more to do with how they encounter and experience me as their potential therapist going forward.

 So, if you and I were to meet, what would your experience of me probably be like?
 Wouldn’t that be important to know too, and lower the chances of you making an ill-advised investment for your specific circumstances?